syed-masoom/Complete-Data-Analysis-Project/README.md

 6. Scale high-margin products and customer segments Executive Conclusion

+- Allocate the marketing budgets to retain the lost and at risk customers based on RFM segmentation instead of just blindly spend on discounting ads campaigns.

+- Summary
 The D2C electronics business has a solid foundation for growth, with $10.06M in order value, $1.12M in net profit, a 78.64% repeat purchase rate, and a balanced paid-organic acquisition mix.
 However, the analysis reveals substantial revenue leakage through cancellations and refunds, making order completion the most immediate growth opportunity.
 The business should prioritize fixing operational and customer-experience issues, while using RFM segmentation to protect high-value customers and targeted marketing to reactivate at-risk customers.
 At the same time, marketing budgets should be allocated based on profitable customer acquisition rather than spend or revenue alone.